vscosta/yap/docs/md/attributes.md

   [domain(X, List)].
 ~~~~~

-  Before explaining the code in detail we give some example queries:
+  Before explaining the code we give some example queries:

   The predicate `domain/2` fetches (first clause) or assigns
   (second clause) the variable a <em>domain</em>, a set of values it can